-13.3(10)2 Grants and Trust Funds--Travel allowances paid from grants and trust funds, unless otherwise specified under the grant or gift, may be on a per diem basis as specified in the foregoing general travel regulations, except that a maximum of \$22.00 [\$17.00] per calendar day or \$5.50 [\$4.25] per quarter day (as defined in Sec.
+- a.
+Subdivision 13.3(10)2 of subdivision 13.3(10) of subsection 13.3 of Section 13 of Chapter III was amended to read as follows: - 13.3(10)2 Grants and Trust Funds--Travel allowances paid from grants and trust funds, unless otherwise specified under the grant or gift, may be on a per diem basis as specified in the foregoing general travel regulations, except that a maximum of \$22.00 per calendar day or \$5.50 per quarter day (as defined in Sec.
 13.36) per diem rate shall apply to both in-state and out-of-state travel.
-When anticipated living costs are unusually low for those engaged in travel, the person authorizing the travel may reduce the per diem for all or any part of the travel, provided that the employee shall be notified of such reduced per diem before being allowed to incur any expense.
-In addition to per diem, costs of public transportation or rented vehicle, supported by receipts for expenses in excess of \$2.50, will be paid.
+When anticipated living costs are unusually low for those engaged in travel, the person authorizing the travel may reduce the per diem for all or any part of the travel, provided that the employee shall be notified of such reduced per diem before being allowed to incur any expense In addition to per diem, costs of public transportation or rented vehicle, supported by receipts for expenses in excess of \$2.50, will be paid.
 If transportation is by private car, reimbursement will be paid at a rate not to exceed 10¢ per mile, but limited to an amount not in excess of the cost of regular air transportation.
 When not otherwise prohibited by the terms of the gift or grant, employees may also be reimbursed for required registration fees or similar expenses incurred in attending meetings of organizations or associations.
 Receipts for registration fees or similar expenses shall be obtained and attached to the expense account.

-Project Directors, Principal Investigators,

-Departmental Chairmen, or other authorized personnel under a gift or grant who travel in their personally-owned airplanes on necessary official business may be reimbursed at the rate of sixteen cents (16¢) per highway mile for in-state travel.
-The same rate shall apply to out-of-state travel, subject to the limitation that the mileage reimbursement shall not exceed the amount equal to the number of persons flying by private plane times the allowable commercial airline rate.
+Project Directors, Principal Investigators, Departmental Chairmen, or other authorized personnel under a gift or grant who travel in their personally-owned airplanes on necessary official business may be reimbursed at the rate of sixteen (16¢) per highway mile for in-state travel.
+The same rate shall apply to out-of-state travel, subject to the limitation that the mileage reimbursement shall not exceed the amount equal to the number of persons flying by private plane times the allowable commercial airline rate. - b.
+Sections 1, 2, 3, 4, and 7 of Chapter VIII and their subsections and subdivisions were deleted and the following (on Pages 58-61) substituted therefor: